e-Learning @ DUT

-What is e-learning at the DUT?
+What is e-Learning at the DUT?

 e-Learning is when technology is used to support teaching and learning.
 What may be considered e-learning can take many forms.
 A training course that is delivered entirely online; a teacher showing students a video within a lesson; live assessment of student’s work online; students using interactive technology such as social media to work together on a project; students using their tablets to access worksheets and course materials off campus are all manifestations of e-learning.

 DUT aspires to be a digital University.
 To reach this goal DUT has put in place a Learning Management System called the ThinkLearnZone.
 The ThinkLearnZone is a virtual classroom where students are able to access course notes, submit assignments, receive announcements, communicate with their lecturers and classmates, and undertake assessments.
-As of 2016 all students will be automatically enrolled into TLZ classrooms.

 CELT e-learning staff – contact for assistance with the TLZ